-Up until March 31, 2022, UMS Canada was a privately owned, shared services provider company with one director in common (previously two) with the Company.
-It was owned until December 31, 2021, by Torq directors at the time - Ivan Bebek and Shawn Wallace - each as to 50%.
-Both of them resigned as directors of UMS in anticipation of the April 1, 2022, reorganization of UMS Canada as a cooperative entity to be owned by the four companies which share its services and premises in Vancouver, BC.
-On December 31, 2021, Steven Cook, a Torq director, acquired 100% of the shares of UMS for \$1 as interim shareholder and became its sole director.
-On April 1, 2022, each of Tier One, Fury, Coppernico and Torq became 25% owners of UMS Canada for nominal consideration.
-Mr. Cook will continue to serve as the sole director of UMS Canada but receives no compensation from UMS Canada for doing so.
 UMS Canada provides geological, financial, and transactional advisory services as well as administrative services to the Company on a substantially full-cost-recovery basis.
 Many of its employees are seconded to the four junior resource issuers which share its services.
+These four are Fury Gold Mines Limited, Coppernico Metals Inc and Tier One Silver Inc. and the Company.
 The Company is of the view that having access to UMS Canada services allows the Company to maintain a more efficient and cost-effective corporate overhead structure by hiring fewer full-time employees and engaging outside professional advisory firms less frequently.
-The agreement with UMS Canada has an indefinite term and can be terminated by 180 days' notice although responsibility for a share of the premises lease continues until a new sub-tenant can be found.
+The agreement has an indefinite term and can be terminated by 180 days' notice although responsibility for a share of the premises lease continues until a new sub-tenant can be found.